OctopusDeploy/blog/blog/2022-02/config-as-code-strategies/index.md

 ### Deployment repository grouped by space

 It is possible to store many deployment projects within a single repository using sub-folders.
-Instead of the OCL files being stored directly within the `.octopus` directory, each can have a folder such as `.octopus/OctoPetShop/` or `.octopus/OctoHR`.
+Instead of storing the OCL files directly within the `.octopus` directory, each can have a folder such as `.octopus/OctoPetShop/` or `.octopus/OctoHR`.
 You can create a single repository to store all of the configurations for an Octopus Space.

 This approach benefits from the existing design work you have already undertaken to arrange your spaces.
 It reduces the total number of repositories you need to manage while still allowing you to set specific permissions to the deployment repository.